McBen/IITCPluginKit/README.md

 see [Yarn Tool commands](#Yarn-Tool-commands)

+Note: if you need to change the port 8100 add " -p 8101" to the commands "start" and "autobuild" in you package.json.

 Coding
 ==================
 At this point `yarn ipk` should already had created your plugin main file.
 Default: /src/Main.ts.